 Within four months, feel more relaxed when giving presentations to clients.

-Your development goals should focus on your top priorities.
-If you put care into writing a Personal Vision Statement, several priorities should emerge.
+Mentees' development goals should focus on top priorities.
+If they put care into writing a Personal Vision Statement, several priorities should emerge.
 It makes sense to set goals that impact the most important ones.

 2. Feasible